yccm/EGA/README.md

 ### Getting started:

 ### Prerequisites:
 Fetch the pretrained teacher models.
-For example, [CLIP](https://github.com/openai/CLIP) Dowload the model code and save it to `./CLIP/`.
+For example, use [CLIP](https://github.com/openai/CLIP) model.
+Dowload the model and save it to `./CLIP/`.

 #### Training on Cifar100 (as example):
 An example of running Embeeding Graph Alignment (EGA) distillation is given by `./scripts/run_vit32.sh`.